 Dormant accounts

-If a period of 12 months passes without any transactions on the account of a Member (or on any of their accounts if they have more than one), the Board of Directors shall have the discretion to declare that the account has become dormant.
+If a period of 12 months passes without any transactions on the account of a Member (or on any of their accounts if they have more than one), or the Credit Union is unable to contact the Member, the Board of Directors shall have the discretion to declare that the account has become dormant.
 The Board may take account of any extenuating circumstances in making this declaration.

-The Board of Directors shall have the discretion to charge an annual administration fee on each dormant account, an amount not to exceed £50 or any such reasonable amount sufficient to cover the administration costs of membership specified by the Board of Directors from time to time and agreed by the Members at the annual general meeting
+The Board of Directors shall have the discretion to charge an annual administration fee on each dormant account, an amount sufficient to cover the administration costs of membership specified by the Board of Directors from time to time and agreed by the Members at the annual general meeting

-In relation to a Member who does comply with the minimum shareholding requirement as set out in rule 46, but whose account is dormant, the Credit Union may alert the Member to the dormancy by contacting the Member in Writing at their last known Address notifying the Member that there have been no transactions on their account (or their accounts if they have more than one) during the last 12 months, and providing the Member with a six week period to determine the future use of their account(s).
+In relation to a Member who does comply with the minimum shareholding requirement as set out in rule 45, but whose account is dormant, the Credit Union may alert the Member to the dormancy by contacting the Member in Writing at their last known Address notifying the Member that there have been no transactions on their account (or their accounts if they have more than one) during the last 12 months, and providing the Member with a six week period to determine the future use of their account(s).